-1. Preheat oven to 350 degrees.
-Butter a 2 quart casserole dish.
-Place the cubed potatoes in 2 quart pot, cover with water and boil potatoes until done.
+Preheat oven to 350 degrees.
+Butter a 2-quart casserole baking dish.
+Place the cubed potatoes in a 2-quart pot, cover with water and boil potatoes until done.

-2. Meanwhile cut a 8" square piece of foil.
-Rinse garlic bulb and pat dry, slice off just the very top of the bulb.
-Place garlic on foil, pour 1 tbsp of olive oil on top of the cut garlic bulb Bring all four corners up over bulb and twist to make closed packet.
+Meanwhile cut an 8″ square piece of foil.
+Rinse garlic bulb and pat dry, slice off just the very top.
+Place garlic on foil, pour 1 tbsp of olive oil on top of the cut garlic bulb Bring all four corners up over bulb and twist to make a closed packet.
 Place in oven and bake for 30-40 minutes until garlic is soft.
+Or use a Garlic Baker.

-3. Carefully remove garlic bulb and allow to cool, save oil.
-As soon as garlic is cool, carefully remove the cooked garlic from the skins and mash in a small bowl.
+Carefully remove garlic bulb and allow to cool, save oil.
+As soon as garlic is cool enough to handle, carefully remove the cooked garlic from the skins and mash in a small bowl.

-4. As soon as the potatoes are done, drain and place in a large mixing bowl.
-Add the garlic paste, olive oil, butter, milk, cream, cheeses, salt and pepper.
+When the potatoes are done, drain and place in a large mixing bowl and mash using the Potato Ricer.
+Add the garlic paste, olive oil, butter, milk, cream, cheeses, salt, and pepper.
 Beat until creamy.
 Add more milk if needed.

-5. Place potato mixture in the buttered casserole dish.
-(At this time it can be cooled, covered and refrigerated for up to 8 hours but be sure to remember to remove potatoes from fridge and bring to room temperature about an hour prior to baking).
+Place potato mixture in the buttered casserole dish.
+(At this time it can be cooled, covered and refrigerated for up to 8 hours but be sure to remember to remove potatoes from fridge and bring to room temperature about an hour before baking.

-6. Bake 15-20 minutes, longer if needed until hot throughout and slightly browned.
-Drop squares of button on top
+Bake 15-20 minutes, longer if needed until hot throughout and slightly browned.
+Drop squares of butter on top and allow to melt prior to serving